trashuncle/Gameboy_Palettes/README.md

 # TrashUncle's Gameboy Palettes
 Additional Palettes for GameBoy MiSTer FPGA core, based on various pictures I've found online that pleased me.<BR>

+To use on MiSTer FPGA, place in the Games/Gameboy/palettes directory on the SD card then load from the Custom Palette Menu. <BR><BR>
 All previews are using the Handheld Dot Matrix preset, as well as the Drop Shadow setting turned on.